ciernialab/Alder-ChIPseq-Tutorial/README.md

     less SRAfetch.out

  SRRpull.sh also runs a check on the .sra files to makes sure they were copied over completely.
 This is stored in output/SRA_checksum/SRAcheck.log <br/>
- # YOU MUST CHECK THIS LOOK TO MAKE SURE ALL FILES HAVE 'OK' AND "Database 'SRRNAME.sra' is consistent" LISTED.
-IF YOU HAVE ANY ERRORS RERUN.
+ ## YOU MUST CHECK THIS - LOOK TO MAKE SURE ALL FILES HAVE 'OK' AND "Database 'SRRNAME.sra' is consistent" LISTED.
+IF YOU HAVE ANY ERRORS, RERUN.

 # 6. QC of the Fastq Files
 We need to check the quality of the fastq files both before and after trimming.
 We use FastQC from https://www.bioinformatics.babraham.ac.uk/projects/fastqc/